Fall Brawl '93: War Games: Preliminary matches

 In the first match of the event, Ricky Steamboat defended the World Television Championship against Lord Steven Regal.
 Steamboat was injured and his ribs were taped due to the injury.
 Regal aggravated the injury by attacking the injured ribs.
 Despite being assaulted, Steamboat made a comeback with a flying crossbody on Regal, which further injured his ribs and Regal's manager Sir William hit him in the ribs with an umbrella, allowing Regal to perform a German suplex to win the title.

 Next, Charlie Norris competed against Big Sky.
 After a back and forth action, Norris performed a running bicycle kick to Big Sky for the victory.

 Marcus Alexander Bagwell and 2 Cold Scorpio competed against Paul Orndorff and The Equalizer in a tag team match.
 Orndorff and Equalizer dominated Bagwell throughout the earlier portion of the match until a brawl broke out between all the four men, during which Orndorff accidentally hit Equalizer, which allowed Scorpio to perform a 450° splash on Equalizer for the win.
 After the match, Orndorff and Equalizer attacked their opponents.

 In the next match, Ice Train took on Shanghai Pierce and his tag team partner Tex Slazenger was at ringside.
 Train dominated Pierce throughout the match, which led to Slazenger trip Train from his feet to try to assist Pierce in winning but Train countered their double-team attempt and performed a Powerslam on Pierce to get the victory.

 The Four Horsemen members Arn Anderson and Paul Roma defended the World Tag Team Championship against The Nasty Boys (Brian Knobbs and Jerry Sags).
 Nasty Boys had hinted at bringing a surprise for Horsemen and Missy Hyatt was revealed to be their valet.
 Nasty Boys dominated the champions throughout the match until Roma made a comeback and tagged in Anderson and then Nasty Boys regained the momentum again.
 Roma tagged in back again and Anderson delivered an AA Spinebuster and Roma delivered a diving splash.
 The referee was distracted in ejecting Anderson from the ring, allowing Sags to deliver a diving elbow drop to Roma to win the titles.

 Next, Cactus Jack fought Yoshi Kwan in a bounty match.
 After some brawling between the two, Race tried to distract Jack but the interference backfired and Race was hit on the apron, allowing Jack to perform a double-arm DDT to win the match and regain his bag.
-After the match, Jack suplexed Race in the ring and challenged Vader to a match at Halloween Havoc.
+After the match, Jack suplexed Race in the ring and challenged Big Van Vader to a match at Halloween Havoc.